When I first discovered self-love, I rolled my eyes at myself, thinking why had it taken me so long to work this stuff out?!

 I was completely ignoring the “journey” of life… oh goodness, in those days I actually hated the saying, “Life is about the journey, not the destination.”
 I was adamant that concept certainly was not for me!
 God damn it!
 I wanted to achieve, to succeed, to get to a plateau and finally be happy!
 Of course, as we get older we are more likely to realise peace is, in fact, in every step if we choose to have it – no matter what the circumstance.
 Peace or happiness is not a destination we eventually get to.
 It’s a mindset and in turn a vibration that we can feel (and rather quickly too, if we focus on what we want not what we don’t want).

-Our minds seriously control our experiences, we simply are what we think we are… and are as happy and we think we ought to be under each and every situation we face.
+Our minds seriously control our experiences, we simply are what we think we are… and are as happy as we think we ought to be under each and every situation.

-We don’t have to stress regarding money, the stress itself is certainly not going to change the amount of dollars.
-Obviously, it is still advisable to take action about creating money.
+We don’t have to stress regarding money, the stress itself is certainly not going to change the amount of dollars in our bank account.
+This does not discount the fact, it is still advisable to take action about creating money – let this be “inspired action”, not “fearful reaction”.

 Likewise, it can be very sad when someone dies, yet it can also be a celebration of life.
 And depending on your culture, death is processed differently.